Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 UTA50 Race Details

-The UTA50 course traces the second half of the UTA100 course and does not lack the beauty or stunning landscapes of its longer counterpart.
-You’ll start at Scenic World in Katoomba and be heading along the cliff tops, checking out the breath-taking views of Mt Solitary and the escarpments before you know it.
+You’ll start at Scenic World in Katoomba and head along the cliff tops, checking out the breathtaking views of Mt Solitary and the escarpments before you know it.

-The spectacular Wentworth Falls is the next highlight after around 25km, before cruising down the epic Kedumba Pass.
+The spectacular Wentworth Falls is the next highlight after around 25km before cruising down the epic Kedumba Pass.

 The only way is up from there, culminating with those infamous 951 steps and the finish line back at Scenic World!